 Curu is another ecological gem offering excellent bird and wildlife watching opportunities.
 It has a good network of trails, sand beaches fringed by palm trees, rocky headlands, and tide pools.
 This park offers daily admission or visitors can stay the night in a cabin and wake up in the jungle.

 Tortuga is a tiny tropical island in the Gulf of Nicoya.
 It offers extremely beautiful landscapes, abundant wildlife, and great snorkeling.
 If you can imagine Gilligan’s Island, you can imagine Isla Tortuga.
 Snorkeling tours to the island leave from Montezuma or the Curu Wildlife Refuge.
-Prices from Curu are around $30US per person and include all gear.
-If you leave from Montezuma, prices are about $55US per person including gear.
+Prices from Curu are around $40US per person and include all gear.
+If you leave from Montezuma, prices are about $55US per person including gear and lunch

 For those of you looking for an abundance of night life…Mal Pais probably wouldn’t be your first choice.
 However,there are three main bars in town that can and do get crowded on certain nights.
-Each place has a unique ambiance and great for people watching: Coco Loco is an open air bar located directly on the beach which offers a variety of music themes, such as Reggae night, Latin and techno night.
+Each place has a unique ambiance and great for people watching: Banana Beach Restauant/Splash located directly on the beach serves great sunset cocktails with entertainment nightly ranging from a DJ, Live Music or Fire Shows.
+A good bet for salsa and latin music is the Bar La Lora.
 This is usually a late night spot.
-A good bet for salsa and latin music is the Bar La Lora.
-Da Monkey is a sports bar located in the center of town and is known for their tasty bar food.
+Nativo is a sports bar located in the center of town and is known for their tasty bar food.
 They have big screen tv’s and will show most international sporting events as well as surf videos.
 The vibe here is mellow and the setting is great for people watching.
 Wherever you decide to go, be on the lookout for famous supermodels and celebrities who often appear for a wild night of dancing on tables and fresh music.
-Gweneth Paltrow, Leonardo DeCaprio, Matthew McConaughey, Mel Gibson and Gisele Bundchen, among others, have all been spotted blowing off steam in the area.
+Gweneth Paltrow, Leonardo DeCaprio, Matthew McConaughey, Mel Gibson, Matt Damon, or Gisele Bundchen, among others, have all been spotted blowing off steam in the area.

 SUP rentals and lessons